St Andrew's Church, Chesterton

 St Andrew's Church, Chesterton is a Church of England parish church in Chesterton, Cambridge.
 It is a Grade I listed building.
 A church was first recorded on this site around 1200.
 The church was presented in 1217 to the papal legate, Cardinal Guala, by Henry III of England, in gratitude for the legate's attempt at reconciliation during domestic unrest at the end of the reign of King John.
 In 1436 Henry VI seized ownership of the church and associated buildings from the Italian Abbey of Vercelli and gave it to King's Hall, Cambridge which later became Trinity College, Cambridge.
 Trinity College is the church's patron to this day; with many vicars of Chesterton being fellows of Trinity.
+The chancel was reconstructed in 1842-44, the spire was restored in 1847-9, and the building was further restored in 1864-67, 1879-80, 1894 and 1968.
+In the 1880 restoration, remnants of an earlier cruciform church were uncovered, medieval wall paintings were exposed and the porch was rebuilt.

-Built from flint, rubble and clunch with ashlar on the tower and buttresses.
-The tower has two bell-openings (decorated) and is topped by a spire lit by small windows.
-The spire was restored in 1847 and the spare, tower and chancel in 1968.
-The windows are in the perpendicular style, except the easternmost window in the south aisle which is decorated.
+The church is built from flint, rubble and clunch with ashlar on the tower and buttresses.
+The tower has Decorated bell-openings and is topped by a spire with lucarnes.
+The windows are in the Perpendicular style, except the easternmost window in the south aisle which is Decorated.
+They contain Victorian stained glass, which is described by Simon Bradley and Nikolaus Pevsner as variously 'dingy' (east window), 'excellent' (south aisle west window) and 'shockers' (two in the aisles).

-The interior has an aisled nave with arcades of seven bays, each with octagonal piers dating from the 14th century on each side there is a clerestory dating from the 15th century.
-Above this lies the roof is supported by stone corbels, and below the floor is laid with polychromatic tiles.
-The church is lit via stained glass dating from the 19th century.
-There is a 15th-century Doom painting above the chancel arch.
+The aisled nave has arcades of seven bays, with octagonal piers dating from the 14th century, while the clerestory is 15th century.
+The much-renewed roof is supported by stone corbels, and the floor is laid with polychromatic tiles.
+There is a well-preserved 15th-century Doom painting above the chancel arch.
+The arch itself is Early English.
+Many carved wooden 15th century benches also survive.

 Outside, the graveyard is of interest and is listed.
-On the church's north wall, a plaque to Anna Maria Vassa (died 1797), eldest daughter of the former slave and anti-slavery campaigner Olaudah Equiano, commemorates a link with the abolition of the slave trade.
+On the church's north wall is a plaque to Anna Maria Vassa (died 1797, aged 4), eldest daughter of the former slave and anti-slavery campaigner Olaudah Equiano.
+The inscription runs as follows: